37 Android Interview Questions and Answers for 2023

 Answer: That is entirely dependent on the mobile device.
 Most of them, if not all, will allow you to upgrade.
 However, not all upgrades imply that you are getting access to the latest version of Android.
-Some mobile devices will permit that, others won’t.
+Some mobile devices will permit that, but others won’t.
 Your device’s ability to facilitate an upgrade to the most recent version of Android available depends on the capacity of the device to support the newest features that have been released.

 Question 23: What are the four states of an activity?

 Answer: Stage 1 refers to when an activity is ‘active’ (Onstart or Startactivity)).
 This means that the activity is currently in use and can be seen by the user on the screen in the foreground.
 Stage 2 means that the activity is paused (Onpause).
-This means that the application is located in the background yet still visible by the user.
+This means that the application is located in the background yet still visible to the user.
 Stage 3 is when the activity is ‘stopped (Onresume or also Onstop).
 This means that the application is obstructed, blocked, or hidden by another activity.
 Lastly, stage 4 means that the application has been ‘destroyed’ (Ondestroy) implying that it has been completely terminated and that one would have to start a new activity if they want to access it.

-Question 24: When would say is the best time to destroy an activity that is in the foreground?
+Question 24: When would you say is the best time to destroy an activity that is in the foreground?

 Answer: An activity that is currently in the foreground (Stage 2) should be destroyed only when it is consuming too much energy.
-When a page that consumes a lot of memory arrives at Stage 2, it should be killed.
-Doing so will help to ensure that the user interface retains its responsiveness.
+When a page that consumes a lot of memory space arrives at Stage 2, it should be killed.
+Doing so will help to ensure that the graphical user interface retains its responsiveness.